-Special Bar Quality steels
+Special Bar Quality Steels

-Special Bar Quality steels
+Special Bar Quality Steels

-SBQ steels are at the higher end of the quality spectrum in both metallurgical consistency and dimensional accuracy.
-Some end uses of these steels may require superior surface quality, or special chemical restrictions, metallurgical characteristics, heat treatment or surface finishes.
+SBQ steels are at the higher end of the quality scale both in terms of dimensional accuracy and metallurgical consistency.
+Some of the end users of SBQ steels can need superior surface quality, or special chemical restrictions, metallurgical characteristics, heat treatment or surface finishes.
 The internal quality of these steels is very important since machining and bending activities are involved during the processing of these steels in subsequent stages.
-In order to achieve metallurgical quality, the steel has to be particularly clean.
-This makes the production route of these steels a bit complex.
-Steel cleanliness can be achieved through the integrated route or through an additional refining step and cleaner iron bearing inputs into an EAF in a mini mill.
-Internal metallurgical quality and consistency is also achieved by a meaningful reduction during the rolling process.
-These steels are produced both in cut lengths and coils.
+In order to achieve the desired metallurgical quality, the steel has to be particularly clean.
+This makes the production route of these steels, a bit complex.
+Steel with high cleanliness is, achieved through the integrated steel making route equipped with a secondary steel treatment process.
+In case of steelmaking through electric arc furnace, the inputs are to be cleaner iron bearing inputs and the steel is to be treated in a ladle refining furnace before casting.
+Internal metallurgical quality and consistency is, achieved by a meaningful reduction during the rolling process.
+These steels are, produced either in fixed cut lengths or in coil form.

 Uses of SBQ steels